-I think you’ll agree that to have an abundance of most things, in particular money can be a big help in achieving financial goals.
+I think you’ll agree that having an abundance of most things, in particular, money can be a big help in achieving financial goals.

 But did you know mindset can have a lot to do with it?

 If you’ve ever operated from a scarcity mindset, like me ‘a la 2012’ you’ll know it sucks and doesn’t really help.

 When you’re working from a scarcity mindset, you tend to show it, meaning you can look desperate.